 Where is Palumeu, Suriname?

 Palumeu is literally in the middle of nowhere.
 It takes 12 days to get there by boat or you have to fly.
 We hopped on a teeny weeny plane and flew over miles and miles of rainforest.

 With deforestation happening at such a high rate this side of world (20% of the Amazon has already been lost and it is the biggest deforestation front in the world), it was emotional just to see this much rainforest stretching out to the horizon.
 It was beautiful and I’ve never seen anything like it.

 We landed on the ‘runway’ in Palumeu and our Suriname travel adventure began!
 I use speech marks, as it was barely a runway.
 It was a bumpy grass field in the middle of the jungle, mostly created by hand in the 1950s.

 On our first day we headed to parrot island for a picnic and a swim in the river.
 Unfortunately there wasn’t a parrot in sight (boo) and I couldn’t swim in the river as my body loves me and my period had started.
-But why would this stop me swimming I hear you ask!
+But why would this stop me swimming?
 Because the river is full of blood loving piranhas.
 And yes they do love menstrual blood (!?!).
 The things you learn when you travel to Suriname.